Marine Reserve Monitoring

-Marine Reserves are protected areas that are fully and permanently protected from all activities that remove fish, animals or plants or that alter habitats – except as required for scientific monitoring.
+Marine Reserves are protected areas that are fully and permanently protected from all activities that remove fish, animals or plants or that alter habitats, except as required for scientific monitoring.

 OceanMind’s team of specialist experts are working with international governments to help protect their Marine Reserves against illegal fishing, and other prohibited activities.

-Using satellite data, fishing vessel databases and other oceanographic data, OceanMind can track, monitor and analyse vessel behaviour to identify unusual activity that may put the Marine Reserves at risk.
-Satellite observations can be used to spot so-called “dark vessels”, who attempt to avoid detection.
+Using satellite data, fishing vessel databases and other oceanographic data, OceanMind can track, monitor and analyse vessel behaviour to identify unusual activity that may put Marine Reserves at risk.
+Satellite observations can be used to spot so-called “dark vessels”, that attempt to avoid detection.
 This actionable insight can be used to detect potential, illegal activity and understand all sea vessel behaviour throughout the Exclusive Economic Zone for monitoring and environmental purposes and enable enforcement on illegal incursions to the relevant responsible regulatory, enforcement or government body.

 Case Study: Pitcairn Islands